alakbarz/alak.bar/public/blog/neowise.md

 ---
-title: A Drop In The Ocean
+title: A Drop in the Ocean
 description: Early morning photography of Comet NEOWISE (C/2020 F3) from Craiglockhart Hill
 date: 2020-07-12
 updated: 2020-07-13
 tags: Photography, Astrophotography, Cameras
 ---

-# A Drop In The Ocean
+# A Drop in the Ocean

 *Want to use these as your wallpaper?
 Go ahead.
 If you want to use them else where or if you want the original high resolution JPEG (or even RAW files) just [contact me](/#contact).*